 In a study out of Thailand, scientists tested a number of herbs, fruits, and vegetables which have played a part in the region’s traditional medicine practices.
 Indian gooseberry was found to be one of the best 5a-reductase inhibitors in test mice.
 Only safflower (Carthamus tinctorius) was found to be more beneficial for their hair growth inhibited by DHT.
 (13)

-15. Precancerous lung lesions
+15. Less inflammation in precancerous lung lesions

 An experiment using a known cancer causing agent, benzo(a)pyrene, was given to mice to inflict the growth of nodes in their lungs.
 For those supplementing with amla berry, the number of these nodes was “significantly decreased” and several anti-inflammatory markers also benefited.
 (14)

 At the OB/GYN department of the University of Missouri Kansas City, mice were studied with xenograft ovarian tumors.
 Those are are human cancer cells which are able to grow in genetically altered mice (so their body doesn’t reject them).
 The amla extract appeared to have an antiproliferative effect on the tumor growth.
 Another good sign was the increased expression of angiogenic genes.
 (15)